 Can I use dried mulberries?

-Can I skip the tea?
+Can I skip the Earl Grey?

 Do I need a springform pan?

-Can I freeze it?
+Can I freeze leftovers?